 A Performance Development & Review (PDR) process has been introduced for all staff within Cumbria Constabulary.
-The PDR is based around a national competency and values framework linking the current 15 week review process already in place with national PDR requirements.
-The current PDR arrangements are an interim solution which will be replaced by a College of Policing PDR model during 2018/19.
+The PDR is based around strengths based conversations and a national competency and values framework linking the current 15 week review process already in place with national PDR requirements.

 The Constabulary recognises the importance of supporting the health and well-being of employees in contributing to an effective workforce.
-As part of the People Strategy all HR policies take account of employee welfare for example provision, where possible, for flexible working for staff and officers.
+As part of the People Strategy all HR policies take account of employee welfare for example provision, where possible for flexible working for staff and officers.
 The Health and Safety department provide ongoing monitoring and advice in relation to safety within the workplace.
 The Constabulary maintains an occupational health function, which provides advice and support to managers and staff in relation to specific psychological and physiotherapy issues.